clarkgrubb/data-tools/README.md

     $ sudo make setup

-Then run this to put the *data tools* in your path.
-It must be run with permission to create files in the install directory; it creates symlinks to the source directory:
+Run this to put the *data tools* and man pages in your path.

     $ make install

+It must be run with permission to create files in the install directory; it creates symlinks to the *data tools* repository.

-If you don't like the choice of install directory (`/usr/local/bin`), you can override it by setting the `LOCAL_INSTALL_DIR` environment variable.
+You can override the choice of install directory (`/usr/local/bin`) by setting the `LOCAL_INSTALL_DIR` environment variable.
+You can override the choice of man page directory (`/usr/local/share/man`) by setting the `LOCAL_MAN_DIR` environment variable.

-To install man pages:

-    $ make install-man

-The location of the man directory (`/usr/local/share/man`) can be changed by setting the `LOCAL_MAN_DIR` environment variable.

 # HOW TO RUN